clickfwd/yoyo/README.md

 A couple of things to note here that are covered in more detail in other sections.

 1. The component class includes a `queryString` property that tells Yoyo to automatically include the queryString values in the browser URL after a component update.
 If you re-load the page with the `query` value in the URL, you'll automatically see the search results on the page.
-2. Yoyo will automatically assign parameters to matching public properties.
+2. Yoyo will automatically make available component class public properties as template variables.
 This allows using `$this->query` to access the search keyword in the component and `$query` in the template.

 When you compare this search example to the counter example at the beginning, you can see that there are no action methods (i.e. increment, decrement).
 A component update will always default to the `render` method, unless an action is specified via one of the method attributes (i.e. yoyo:get, yoyo:post, etc.).
 In that case, the action method always runs before the render method.